earthly/website/blog/_posts/2023-09-29-macOS-native-containers.md

 author: Adam
 internal-links:
  - just an example
+excerpt: |
+    macOS traditionally did not support native containers, but a community initiative has started to develop containerized macOS, which could be useful for CI XCode builds and local macOS development.
+While still in the early stages, macOS containers show promise for improving performance and eliminating the need for a Linux VM on macOS.
 ---
+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and faster using containers.
+If you're a macOS user exploring containerization, Earthly is worth a look.
+[Check us out](/).**

 macOS traditionally has not natively supported containers.
 You can run Linux containers on macOS in a VM.
 But you could never run native containers, which used the host OS, the way you could on Linux or even on Windows.